Metro-Goldwyn-Mayer cartoon studio: Harman and Ising return (1938–1943)

-In January 1939, Quimby, coming full-circle, hired Hugh Harman and Rudolf Ising as the new creative heads of the studio, acting as both directors and producers, and in charge of many of the employees who had defected from the Harman-Ising studio a year before.
+In January 1939, Quimby, coming full-circle, hired Hugh Harman and Rudolf Ising as the new creative heads of the studio after their previous studio closed down, acting as both directors and producers, and in charge of many of the employees who had defected from that studio a year before.

 Among Ising's first new cartoons for MGM was 1939's The Bear Who Couldn't Sleep, the debut appearance of Barney Bear, a lumbering anthropomorphic bear based upon both Wallace Beery and Ising himself.
-Barney Bear would become MGM's first original cartoon star, regularly featured in cartoons until 1953, although his popularity never rose to the level of Mickey Mouse or Porky Pig.
+Barney Bear would become MGM's first original cartoon star, popular enough to be regularly featured in cartoons until 1954.
 Ising focused on the Barney Bear cartoons, while Harman focused on making elaborate one-shot cartoons, although Harman was able to establish a short-lived series of Bear Family cartoons.

 At this time, Harman created his masterpiece, Peace on Earth.
 Released during the holiday season of 1939 (immediately after the outbreak of World War II in Europe), Peace on Earth was a serious work that dealt with the idea of what a post-apocalyptic world would be like.
-Peace on Earth was nominated for the 1939 Academy Award for Short Subjects (Cartoons), as well as for the Nobel Peace Prize.
+Peace on Earth was nominated for the 1939 Academy Award for Short Subjects (Cartoons).

 Tom and Jerry (1940–1958)

-Friz Freleng, briefly assigned to work under Harman, returned to Schlesinger after his MGM contract expired in April 1939, and storyman Joseph Barbera was united with director William Hanna to co-direct cartoons for Rudolf Ising's unit.
-The partnership between Hanna and Barbera would last for more than six decades until Hanna's death in 2001.
-The duo's first cartoon together was 1940's Puss Gets the Boot, featuring a mouse's attempts to outwit a house cat named Jasper.
-Though released without fanfare, the short was financially and critically successful, earning an Academy Award nomination for Best Short Subject (Cartoons) in 1940.
-On the strength of the Oscar nomination and public demand, Hanna and Barbera were assigned to direct more cat-and-mouse cartoons, soon christening the characters Tom and Jerry.
-Puss Gets the Boot did not win the 1940 Academy Award for Best Cartoon, but another MGM cartoon, Rudolf Ising's The Milky Way did, making MGM the first studio to wrest the Cartoon Academy Award away from Walt Disney.